-In the 2023 Adjustment Budget, SARS received an in-year additional allocation of R1 billion to enhance its capacity and capability in tax compliance and revenue collection.
+The National Treasury recognises the importance of the work SARS does in collecting taxes and duties, as well as its positive impact on the fiscal framework.
+SARS has received additional allocations in previous budgets mainly for capital projects, capacity-building initiatives, skills requirements and revenue-raising capabilities such as data analytics.
+During the 2023 Adjustment Budget, SARS received an in-year additional allocation of R1 billion to enhance its capacity and capability in tax compliance and revenue collection.
 In the 2024 Budget, an additional R1 billion was allocated each year for 2024/25 and 2025/26 for this purpose.
-Furthermore, the 2024 MTBPS allocated additional funding of R500 million in 2025/26, R1.5 billion in 2026/27 and R1.5 billion in 2027/28 to support capital projects and strengthen the revenue-raising capabilities of SARS.
+Furthermore, SARS will receive an additional R4 billion over the medium term, supplementing the R3.5 billion allocated during 2024 MTBPS.
+This will support capital projects and strengthen the revenue-raising capabilities of SARS.
+The National Treasury will continue to engage SARS on its budget requirements for its priority projects and make the necessary adjustments based on affordability and the capacity of SARS to fully roll out the implementation of projects.